 - 1) The British system is set up to favor those typically most in need of medical treatment: infants/children, pregnant women, and the elderly.
 People in the traditional university age range are expected to be low users of the health system except in the case of accidents or serious illness. - 2) In Britain, medical professionals do not consider a common cold/sore throat to require medical attention.
-Being sick with a cold for three-four days is considered normal at times and of no major concern in a person of college age.

-3) Antibiotics are very rarely prescribed in Britain.
+Being sick with a cold for three-four days is considered normal at times and of no major concern in a person of college age. - 3) Antibiotics are very rarely prescribed in Britain.
 British doctors point to research showing that frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
 They are therefore used to treat severe illness.
-If you use antibiotics regularly, you may wish to bring them with you.
+If you use antibiotics regularly, you may wish to bring them with you. - 4) Allergy shots are generally not recommended by physicians in the UK and it will be difficult to find anyone who will prescribe or administer them.